 Storage Resource Software

 If you are unsure which of our storage services should be used to host your data, we have written some software that you can download and execute to analyze your files to understand how much of your data is stored in large files, how much of your data has been accessed recently, and the distribution of file sizes and access times.
-The software is accessible here.
+Use this tool to find file statistics and get a storage recommendation.

 This software doesn’t examine the contents of any data files, it merely scans file attributes, it also does not store any file names after searching through the filesystem.

-If you have any questions on this software, please send us an email at firstname.lastname@example.org with your inquiry.
-If you are unsure about any of the recommendations the tool sends you, you should also contact us at email@example.com with your inquiry.
+If you have any questions on this software, send us an email at firstname.lastname@example.org with your inquiry.
+If you are unsure about any of the recommendations the tool sends you, contact us at email@example.com with your inquiry.

 Group Access Controls